GetResponse/DevZone/Callback/README.md

 * `CONTACT_ID`
 * `contact_name` (optional)
 * `contact_email`
-* `contact_ip` (optional) - In case of double-optin this is the IP from confirmation link was clicked.
+* `contact_ip` (optional) - In case of double-optin this is the IP than confirmation link was clicked from.
 * `contact_origin` - One of `import`, `email`, `www`, `panel`, `leads`, `sale`, `api`, `forward`, `survey`, `iphone`.

 ---